ajalab/slom/docs/src/guides/tutorial/alert_on_error_budget_burn_rate.md

 It is generally recommended to trigger an alert when a certain portion of the SLO error budget is consumed, in order to prevent the budget from being fully depleted.
 Google's [SRE Workbook](https://sre.google/workbook/table-of-contents/) introduces the concept of [_burn rate_](https://sre.google/workbook/alerting-on-slos/#4-alert-on-burn-rate) as a technique to implement alerting mechanisms like this.

-Slogen also supports specifying a Prometheus alerting rule to trigger alerts for SLO error budget consumption.
+Slom also supports specifying a Prometheus alerting rule to trigger alerts for SLO error budget consumption.

 ## Alert on single burn rate